nvlang/egal/README.md

 </div>
 <br>

-However, given that the consistency of chromacity across lightness was still vulnerable to being broken by fallbacks arising from the limitations of the sRGB (or P3, Rec2020, etc.) color gamut, this tradeoff might not be as bas as it seems, depending on the use case.
+However, given that the consistency of chromaticity across lightness was still vulnerable to being broken by fallbacks arising from the limitations of the sRGB (or P3, Rec2020, etc.) color gamut, this tradeoff might not be as bas as it seems, depending on the use case.